xindic/Trinity/README.md

 ```

 This `.htaccess` file ensures that Laravel's routing works properly, even when the application is placed in the root directory or a subdirectory.
 It also redirects all requests to the `public` directory and handles Laravel's routing by forwarding requests to `index.php`.

+**13. Start Application**

+Your Laravel application is now live and should be accessible via the configured domain

 ## Documented Features